 This is also a good spot to spy a West Indian Manatees, gopher tortoises, snow egrets or a Loggerhead Sea Turtle (one of the most concentrated spots for these sightings in the world).
 More sea turtles nest in Manasota Key than anywhere else on the Gulf Coast, particularly the threatened Loggerhead sea turtle.

-There are also two uninhabited islands just east of Stumps Pass you can paddle around.
+There are also two uninhabited islands just east of Stump Pass you can paddle around.

 It was way too windy when we visited to do that.
 I hope it’s calm for you as it would be a Florida adventure to remember.